 - Decide on your pricing plans and the level of access each plan provides.

 - Set up a paywall for your videos to get visitors to subscribe to your platform to access the content.

 - Market your SVOD platform to build a subscriber base.

-- SVOD is a video on demand monetization method used by platforms like Netflix and Disney+ that gives access to viewers in exchange for a fixed subscription fee for a particular period.
-It differs from AVOD (monetized through ads) and TVOD (monetized through fixed content fees for renting or buying).
+- SVOD differs from AVOD (monetized through ads) and TVOD (monetized through fixed content fees for renting or buying).

-- You should consider SVOD only if you have an extensive library of niche content, are willing to spend in order to get and retain subscribers, and are open to flexible pricing plans.
+- You should consider SVOD only if you have an extensive library of niche content, are willing to spend in order to get and retain subscribers, and can manage and track flexible pricing plans.

 - To launch an SVOD service, you’ll need to identify your target audience, source engaging content, and build a reliable platform to deliver it.
 You also need to work out your pricing plan and develop a subscription website and app.

 - The SVOD landscape is becoming increasingly competitive and users are quick to churn.
 To combat this, platforms are moving toward a hybrid model offering subscription and ad-supported tiers.